 As Paul flicked and gazed with interest through the latest journal article he became hot and flustered and pondered on how this new information could be disseminated and reasoned into his clinical practice.
 “I can’t stand it!” he cried as he thrust the journal to the floor in frustration.
 Yet, he became overwhelmed by the fiery heat building inside of him in reaction to the sensual urge to pick up the journal once again.
 He tore off his cashmere sweater with his masculine hands in protest.
-The feeling was too intense, he already had a university education and knew how to conduct a standard musculoskeletal assessment and yet his frustration intensified like a steamy hot kettle beginning to whistle as it reaches its peak of climax ready to blow its top.
+The feeling was too intense, he already had a university education and knew how to conduct a standard musculoskeletal assessment and yet his frustration intensified like a kettle, boiling, beginning to whistle as it reaches its peak of climax ready to blow its top.
 Paul slumped to the floor in defeat.
 Exhausted, he reached for the journal and succumbed to the tantalising content once more…

 Ok, perhaps writing romantic novels is not for me, so I’ll stick with writing reflective blog posts instead.
 Strap yourself in this is a long one!

 There is a point to that first paragraph.
 I do have a bit of a thing for critical and creative thinking.
 The idea behind thinking critically is not to be critical per se such as being an arse.
 Here’s a definition that fits with my biases of critical thinking:

 Critical thinking is that mode of thinking — about any subject, content, or problem — in which the thinker improves the quality of his or her thinking by skillfully analyzing, assessing, and reconstructing it.
 Critical thinking is self-directed, self-disciplined, self-monitored, and self-corrective thinking.
 It presupposes assent to rigorous standards of excellence and mindful command of their use.
 It entails effective communication and problem-solving abilities, as well as a commitment to overcome our native egocentrism and sociocentrism.